eclipse-ditto/ditto/documentation/src/main/resources/_posts/2018-12-05-example-command-and-control.md

 ---

-With [version 0.8.0](release_notes_080.html) Eclipse Ditto can now interact with Eclipse Hono using the [Command & Control](https://www.eclipse.org/hono/concepts/command-and-control) feature.
+With [version 0.8.0](release_notes_080.html) Eclipse Ditto can now interact with Eclipse Hono using the "Command & Control" feature.
 It is possible to send a Thing (or Feature) message at the Ditto Message API, which is then forwarded to Hono as a command message.
 Hono routes the message to the device, which in turn can send a response to the command including a status, telling if the command was successfully processed or not.